dzwirlein/portfolio/README.md

 # portfolio

 Basic portfolio with links to past work and ways to contact.
-Site also features a short about me.
+Site also features a short "About Me" section.